South Africa - Teach Children and Surf in Cape Town

 - Helping on hikes

-- Educating children in life lessons such as HIV, drugs, etc.
+- Educating children about important topics, such as HIV/AIDS, drugs, etc.

-Accommodations: volunteers at this project are able to stay either in the volunteers' house, which has shared rooms that sleep 2-4 people and have a communal lounge and kitchen, or at a 4-star backpacker's hostel that sleeps 4-10 people dormitory style.
+Accommodations: You will stay in a volunteer dormatory, which has shared mixed-gender rooms of 2-5 people, a communal lounge, and a kitchen.
 Upgrades to private rooms are available in both the hostel and the volunteer house.

 - Police background check